 Understand the potential drug-drug interaction liabilities of your compounds by using our cytochrome P450 (CYP450) time dependent inhibition assays for a range of isoforms.

 Our range of cytochrome P450 time dependent inhibition services form part of our portfolio of in vitro ADME services.
 Cyprotex deliver consistent, high quality data with the flexibility to adapt protocols based on specific customer requirements.

-Cytochrome P450 Time Dependent Inhibition (IC50 Shift)
+Time Dependent CYP Inhibition (IC50 shift)

 Metabolic drug-drug interactions resulting from TDI can display a delayed onset due to the time dependence in inhibition and can persist even after the inhibitor has been eliminated because enzymatic activity is only restored by de novo protein synthesis.

 1Grimm SW, Einolf HJ, Hall SD, He K, Lim H-K, John Ling K-H, Lu C, Nomeir AA, Seibert E, Skordos KW, Tonn GR, Horn RV, Wang RW, Wong YN, Yang TJ and Obach RS.
 (2009) Drug Metab Dispos 37; 1355-1370

 |Substrates and CYP Isoforms||Phenacetin (CYP1A2), bupropion (CYP2B6), paclitaxel (CYP2C8), diclofenac (CYP2C9), S-mephenytoin (CYP2C19), dextromethorphan (CYP2D6), midazolam (CYP3A4) (others available on request)|